EricWebsmith/Ezfx.Dui/readme.md

 We use C# to develop is frontend.
 Because it is the most easy GUI tool for windows.
 It has a WYSIWYG design time.
-Developers can make a C# Winform GUI just by drag-and-drop.
+Developers can make a C# win-form GUI just by drag-and-drop.